Jeff Kwatinetz

-Jeff Kwatinetz (born April 6, 1965) is an American entertainment industry executive.
-He is the former CEO of The Firm, Inc., a media production and talent management company in Santa Monica, California, and current COO of Cube Vision, the film and television production company he runs with his long-term partner Ice Cube.
-He is also the co-founder of Big3, a 3 on 3 professional basketball league.
+Jeff Kwatinetz (born April 6, 1965) is an American attorney, talent manager and media proprietor.
+He is the former CEO of the Firm, Inc., a media production and talent management company in Santa Monica, California, and current COO of Cube Vision, a film and television production company he runs with his longtime business partner Ice Cube.
+He and Ice Cube are also the founders of Big3, a 3 on 3 professional basketball league.

 Early life and education

 Kwatinetz was born in Brooklyn, New York to a Jewish family and lived in Brooklyn until the third grade, when his family moved to Marlboro Township, Monmouth County, New Jersey.
 He graduated from Marlboro High School.
 He attended Northwestern University in Evanston, Illinois and was chapter president of the Delta Upsilon fraternity.
 While President of Delta Upsilon University, Kwatinetz managed the band, Security, which did local shows in Evanston and Chicago, IL.
 He graduated from Harvard Law School with a J.D. degree.